monk-blade/upvote-rss/README.md

 # Model used for article summaries
 # Default value: claude-3-haiku-20240307
 ANTHROPIC_API_MODEL=specified_anthropic_model

+# OpenAI-compatible API URL
+# Used to connect to an OpenAI-compatible provider for article summaries when the "Include summary" checkbox is checked.
+This should be the full URL to the completions endpoint.
+For example, the one at OpenRouter is https://openrouter.ai/api/v1/chat/completions.
+# Default value: (empty)
+OPENAI_COMPATIBLE_URL=your_openai_compatible_url

+# OpenAI-compatible API key
+# Used to connect to an OpenAI-compatible provider for article summaries when the "Include summary" checkbox is checked.
+# Default value: (empty)
+OPENAI_COMPATIBLE_API_KEY=your_openai_compatible_api_key

+# OpenAI-compatible API model
+# Model used for article summaries
+# Default value: (empty)
+OPENAI_COMPATIBLE_API_MODEL=specified_openai_compatible_model

 # Summary system prompt
 # The prompt that guides the LLM model to give accurate-ish and concise article summaries